Bev Mason: Episcopal ministry

 On 24 July 2018, Mason was announced as the next Bishop of Warrington, a suffragan bishop in the Diocese of Liverpool.
 She was consecrated as a bishop at York Minster by John Sentamu, Archbishop of York, on 18 October 2018.
 She was officially welcomed into the diocese during a service at Liverpool Cathedral on 17 November 2018.
 In the vacancy following Paul Bayes' retirement, Mason became acting diocesan Bishop of Liverpool.

 In April 2024, it was stated that she was away from the diocese and not carrying out any engagements, for reasons not thought related to her health.
 In January 2025, it was made public that John Perumbalath, Bishop of Liverpool, had been accused by one woman of sexual assault and by a female bishop of sexual harassment, and he retired.
 Mason then stated in a pastoral letter to the Diocese of Liverpool that she was the female bishop in question.

 In April 2025, while still on leave from the Diocese of Liverpool, Mason was appointed an honorary assistant bishop of the Diocese of St Asaph, part of the Church in Wales.
 In a statement on the Diocese of Liverpool's website she remarked: "I look forward with hope to a restored and renewed ministry in the Province of the Church in Wales. [...]
 I remain Bishop of Warrington as I continue to wait and push for a proper resolution to my unhappy situation.
 Today [4 April 2025], it is 574 days since I exercised an episcopal ministry.".
-In September 2025 it was announced that she would from being bishop of Warrington; she duly resigned her See effective 1 October 2025.
+In September 2025 it was announced that she would resign from being bishop of Warrington; she duly resigned her See effective 1 October 2025.